boot2docker/boot2docker/README.md

 ## Caveat Emptor

-Boot2Docker is currently designed and tuned for development.  **Using it for any kind of production workloads at this time is highly discouraged.**
+Boot2Docker is designed and tuned for development.
+**Using it for any kind of production workloads is highly discouraged.**

 ## Installation